 Meet the Painter Who Masterminded the New Ana Mendieta Series Suzy Spence conceived and is consulting on the project starring America Ferrera.
 Currently in development at Amazon MGM Studios, Produced by Plan B Entertainment, “The project is based on Robert Katz’s book, Naked by the Window, published in 1990.
 It traces Mendieta’s rise in the New York art scene, and details how her life was cut short when she fell out of the window of her husband Carl Andre’s 34th-floor apartment in 1985.
 Andre was put on trial for second-degree murder, then acquitted—a verdict that remains controversial today. “ - MIN CHEN

-Announcing: Suzy Spence at The Frame, a popup curated by collector Oleg Guerrand Hermes in Chinatown New York City June 2024
+Announcing: Suzy Spence at The Frame, a popup curated by collector Oleg Guerrand Hermes

 “Suzy conveys a wealth of emotion in her equestrian-themed paintings.
 Touching on 18th-century society portraiture, political imagery, equestrian sporting paintings, and contemporary fashion photography, there is an air of female defiance and haughty sensitivity that feels alive and ghostly all at once.
 A sea of fresh female faces stare directly into the eyes of the viewer, intimating intense individuality and a sense of another time and place, while also of the immediate now.
 Inky streaks of deep black build intimate portraits of unknown women: powerful, raw, and dressed to the nines, with the playful symbology of whips and tall boots.
 These females are armed with sultry stares of near military strength.”